AlexanderKagan/AlexanderKagan.github.io/_pages/cv.md

 Service and leadership
 ======

+- **Organizing Committee Chair of MSSISS Statistics Symposium (2024–2025)**
-* Outstanding Student Service Award (2025) granted by UM Stats Department for chairing the organizing committee of MSSISS, an annual 150-person statistics symposium held in Ann Arbor, MI.
+  Received an Outstanding Graduate Student Service Award for chairing the organizing committee of MSSISS, an annual statistics symposium for ~150 people at the University of Michigan.
+Responsibilities included student and keynote speaker invitations, funding requests, catering coordination, website maintenance, and booklet preparation.

-* Organizing volunteer of International Chinese Statistical Association (ICSA) and Michael Woodroofe Memorial Conference in Ann Arbor, MI (2023)
+- **Levina–Zhu Research Group Admin (2022–2025)**
+  Responsible for research-group logistics: scheduling weekly reading-group presentations, organizing and maintaining the group’s Google Drive, website, and networks-literature database.

+- **Organizing Volunteer at ICSA Statistics Symposium (June 2023)**
+  Assisted conference participants with registration and general logistics.